The-SaqlainNawaz/The-SaqlainNawaz/README.md

 <h1 align="center">Hi 👋, I'm Saqlain Nawaz</h1>
-<h3 align="center">I am a Student of Computer Science at University of Engineering Lahore</h3>
+<h3 align="center">I am a Student of Computer Science at the University of Engineering and Technology Lahore</h3>

 - 🔭 I’m **Focusing**